spdx/tools-python/CONTRIBUTING.md

 Here's the process to make changes to the codebase:

 1. Find or [file an issue](#issues) you'd like to address.
 Every change should be made to fix or close an issue.
+Please try to keep issues reasonably small, focusing on one aspect, or split off sub-issues if possible.
+Large pull requests that fix many things at the same time tend to cause a lot of conflicts.

 2. Review [open pull requests](https://github.com/spdx/tools-python/pulls) before committing time to a substantial revision.
 Work along similar lines may already be in progress.